GunterLuck/Feedback/README.md

 **Report view**

-To see the results of the allure reporter, click [here](https://azanir.github.io/cypressAllure/)
+To see the results of the allure reporter of the reviewed project, click [here](https://azanir.github.io/cypressAllure/)